urbit/docs/learn/hoon/workbook/even.md

 :-  %noun
 ```

-This code is the third line of the `%say` "boilerplate, and it produces a `cask` with the head of `%noun`.
+This code is the third line of the `%say` "boilerplate," and it produces a `cask` with the head of `%noun`.
 We could use any `mark` here, but `%noun` is the most generic type, able to fit any data.

 Below we'll examine the the series of `?` runes used.